ServiceStack/servicestack.net/MyApp/_posts/2026-08-17_go-rust-ruby-zig-typed-apis.md

 Your ServiceStack Request DTO remains the source of truth.
 Developers add a reference to the running API and receive the types and client integration needed to call it naturally from their chosen platform.

-One backend can now serve a TypeScript website, a Swift or Kotlin mobile App, a Python automation, a Ruby business system, a Go cloud service, a Rust application and Zig systems software—without maintaining a separate hand-written SDK for each one.
+One backend can now serve a TypeScript website, a Swift or Kotlin mobile App, a Python automation, a Ruby business system, a Go cloud service, a Rust application and Zig systems software-without maintaining a separate hand-written SDK for each one.

 ## The world's most important API, in every language